r-gould/r-gould.github.io/_posts/2023-08-15-free-energy.markdown

 mathjax: true
 ---

+### Introduction

+This post describes the notion of an agent minimizing their **free-energy** and its extension to **active inference**, which includes the ability for the agent to take **action**, additionally introducing an **expected** free-energy.
+I then derive an approach for applying these methods to reinforcement learning, comparing my approach to another approach in the literature.
+I then briefly describe predictive coding, a more biologically plausible replacement for backpropagation.

+* Minimizing free-energy is exactly what both VAEs and Diffusion models perform.
+Free-energy is also related to the negative model evidence, and many common objectives minimize this, e.g. cross-entropy and mean-squared loss.

 ### Free-energy

 The free-energy principle says that self-organizing systems (e.g. biological systems) can be viewed as minimizing a quantity called the **free energy**.